About

 Q11.
 You make a lot of work about shamanism and witches, curanderas, brujas, sibyls, spirits.
 Is there something you want to tell us?

 I’m deeply wedded to a state of being in the brain that, over the centuries, has resulted in both exaltation (as shamans, saints, and holy figures) and condemnation (as defectives, demons, and possessed witches).
-Some people call it epilepsy, others have different conceptual rubrics.

 Our brain systems are dynamic and elastic, they transform over time and can grant access to transcendental states, altered states, visions, prophecies, and are very adept at navigating the cracks between the confined mundane world and the cosmos…if we keep them agile and brave.